Angstrom

+The unit's symbol is Å, which is a letter of the Swedish alphabet, regardless of how the unit is spelled.
+However, "A" or "A.U." may be used in less formal contexts or typographically limited media.

 The angstrom is often used in the natural sciences and technology to express sizes of atoms, molecules, microscopic biological structures, and lengths of chemical bonds, arrangement of atoms in crystals, wavelengths of electromagnetic radiation, and dimensions of integrated circuit parts.
 The atomic (covalent) radii of phosphorus, sulfur, and chlorine are about 1 angstrom, while that of hydrogen is about 0.5 angstroms.
 Visible light has wavelengths in the range of 4000–7000 Å.

 In the late 19th century, spectroscopists adopted ×10^-10 of a metre as a convenient unit to express the wavelengths of characteristic spectral lines (monochromatic components of the emission spectrum) of chemical elements.
 However, they soon realized that the definition of the metre at the time, based on a material artifact, was not accurate enough for their work.
 So, around 1907 they defined their own unit of length, which they called "Ångström", based on the wavelength of a specific spectral line.
 It was only in 1960, when the metre was redefined in the same way, that the angstrom became again equal to ×10^-10 metre.

-Even though it is a decimal power fraction of the metre, the angstrom was never part of the SI system of units, and it has been increasingly replaced by the nanometre or picometre.
-Up to 2019, it was listed as a compatible unit by both the International Bureau of Weights and Measures (BIPM) and the US National Institute of Standards and Technology (NIST), but it is not mentioned in the 9th edition of the official SI document, the "BIPM Brochure" (2019) or in the NIST version of the same.
+Yet the angstrom was never part of the SI system of units, and has been increasingly replaced by the nanometre (×10^-9 m) or picometre (×10^-12 m).

-The 8th edition of the BIPM brochure (2006) and the NIST guide 811 (2008) used the spelling ångström, with Swedish letters; however, this form is rare in English texts.
-Some popular US dictionaries list only the spelling angstrom.

-The accepted symbol is "Å", no matter how the unit is spelled.
-However, "A" is often used in less formal contexts or typographically limited media.

 History

-In 1868, Swedish physicist Anders Jonas Ångström created a chart of the spectrum of sunlight, in which he expressed the wavelengths of electromagnetic radiation in the electromagnetic spectrum in multiples of one ten-millionth of a millimetre (or ×10^-7 mm.) Ångström's chart and table of wavelengths in the solar spectrum became widely used in solar physics community, which adopted the unit and named it after him.
+In 1868, Swedish physicist Anders Jonas Ångström created a chart of the spectrum of sunlight, in which he expressed the wavelengths of electromagnetic radiation in the electromagnetic spectrum in multiples of one ten-millionth of a millimetre (or ×10^-7 mm.) Ångström's chart and table of wavelengths in the solar spectrum became widely used in the solar physics community, which adopted the unit and named it after him.
 It subsequently spread to the fields of astronomical spectroscopy, atomic spectroscopy, and then to other sciences that deal with atomic-scale structures.